mukhlisfarhan/Audio-Filtering-Analysis/README.md

 ## Project Report

-For a detailed explanation of the project, including the theoretical background of digital filters and signal processing, please refer to the `Laporan_Final Project_PSD.docx` file.
+For a detailed explanation of the project, including the theoretical background of digital filters and signal processing, please refer to the `Laporan_Final Project_PSD.pdf` file.

 ## Video Presentation